-The course is aimed at helping non-native English speaking students become confident with their English speaking skills.
+The course is aimed at helping non-native English-speaking students become confident with their English-speaking skills.
 The main idea is to focus on the student's ability to express themselves in everyday situations, to improve their confidence when speaking, and to improve their English pronunciation.
 The course material focuses on a variety of current topics to ultimately improve fluency, accuracy and ability to effectively communicate.
 Therefore, students work on pronunciation, vocabulary and idioms to further develop their conversational skills.
 They also receive individualized feedback on grammar usage and pronunciation errors.
 Topics relevant to American culture will be incorporated into the learning process.
 Class activities include: group discussions, role play, pronunciation and individual presentations.
-PREREQUISITE: None and their benefits, investigate leadership, and develop portfolios and a resume.
+PREREQUISITE: None he second course supporting the AIC Plan for Excellence (APEX) will build upon the foundation of AIC1140.
+In this course, students will explore personal assessment and motivation, examine personal and professional goals, learn about internship and scholarship opportunities and their benefits, investigate leadership, and develop portfolios and a resume.
 This course is only for students who were enrolled prior to Fall 2020.
 PREREQUISITE: AIC1140 or AIC1100.